laurelch/laurelch/README.md

 - 🏙️ I'm currently learning C++ and real-time rendering as a **programmer**.

-- 🎨 I enjoy digital content creations as a hobbist and **art lover**.
+- 🎨 I enjoy digital content creations as an **art lover**.

 - 🌲 I care for well-being of human and natural environment.

 - 🍉 I wish to create virtual environment that heals and empowers.

-- 🏀 I recently started learning piano, running, tennis, and basketball, having so much fun.
+- 🏀 I recently started piano and video editing, having so much fun.